maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 565 — What you MUST know about TreeSet...
     - Page 566 — TreeSet elements MUST be comparable
     - Page 567 — We’ve seen Lists and Sets, now we’ll use a Map
+    - Page 568 — Finally, back to generics

 ![Chapter 16](images/chapter-16.png)